lpmagnuson/pymarc-workshop/readme.md

 Python has a regular expression library called ‘re’ that you can include in your script in order to use Regular Expressions.
 Take a look at the file  oclc-regex.py and run it in your command line.
 What does this use of re do to the OCLC numbers in in the file?

 ### Activity 3:
 Like re, csv is a Python library.
-It makes it easy to output data to a CSV file.
+It makes it easy to output data to a CSV (comma-separated values) file.

 Run the oclc-regex-csv script and see what happens (hint: look in the directory where you’ve downloaded this code for a file that wasn’t there before).

 Can you modify the script (oclc-regex-csv) to output author information from the 245 |c as well as title information?

+### Activity 4:
+Examine and run isbn-gobi.py.
+What does this script do?